Charles Sebastian Theodore Sheppard (1885 - 1931)

 My story goes on to say that the happy boy and girl always loved each other until a marriage took place among a very happy home and family and continued happiness reigned with the young people enjoying the many good wishes of so many friends and relatives."

 At the time of their marriage in 1909, Charlie was employed as a clerk at the department store Wilsons Limited in Port of Spain, Trinidad.
 In 1930 Wilsons was taken over by Salvatori, Scott & Co.
-Ltd. This is where he worked as an Accountant for the rest of his life.
+Ltd. Charles became a partner and Accountant in that firm where he worked for the rest of his life.

 Elsie wrote in her memoirs that her husband's business was going well, and as their family increased, he was able to purchase a beautiful, large home at #30 Richmond Street, Port of Spain.
 Charlie played the mandolin and piano, and there was always a piano in their home.
 Elsie's memoirs describe a happy home and holidays spent by the seaside where "the children enjoyed to their fullest all the bathing, fishing, etc. Their father always saw that other children joined his in their happiness."